-- Can be used where SSRs have to switch between more than one loads. - It can be applied to circuits having two channels which have to be simultaneously switched on or off. - Household mains grid switches can be replaced with relays and can be controlled using this module. - Can be used as a normal 4-channel relay module. - Can be implemented in small projects requiring the use of relays for switching under any desired configurations.
+- Can be used where SSRs have to switch between more • than one loads. - It can be applied to circuits having two channels which have to be simultaneously switched on or off.

 International Journal of Innovative Research in Electrical, Electronics, Instrumentation and Control Engineering